Search for an optimal number of clusters in a list of partitions

 or"decreasing_step"

-, specify here the quantile of differences between two consecutive k to be used as the cutoff to identify the most important steps ineval_metric
+, specifies the quantile of differences between consecutive partitions as the cutoff to identify significant steps ineval_metric

 "increasing_step"